-Tractor and straight truck spring brakes will come fully on when air pressure drops to a range of 20 to 45 psi (typically 20 to 30 psi).
+Tractor, straight truck, and bus spring brakes will come fully on when air pressure drops to a range of 20 to 45 psi (typically 20 to 30 psi).
 Do not wait for the brakes to come on automatically.
 When the low air pressure warning light and buzzer first come on, bring the vehicle to a safe stop right away, while you can still control the brakes.